aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/web-streaming/README.md

 ### Custom root Path

 To enable a custom path for the Kafka topic, set the environment variable CUSTOM_PATH to true.
 If enabled, you will need to provide the path where the Kafka topic should be exposed.
-Set `CUSTOM_PATH` environment variable to `true` to enable custom path support and adding `custom_path` to you `terraform.tfvars` file.
+Set `CUSTOM_PATH` environment variable to `true` to enable custom path support and adding `custom_path` to your `terraform.tfvars` file.

 ### Custom Zilla Plus Role

 By default the deployment creates the Zilla Plus Role with the necessary roles and policies.
-If you want, you can specify your own role by setting `CREATE_ZILLA_PLUS_ROLE` environment variable to `false` and adding `zilla_plus_role` to you `terraform.tfvars` file.
+If you want, you can specify your own role by setting `CREATE_ZILLA_PLUS_ROLE` environment variable to `false` and adding `zilla_plus_role` to your `terraform.tfvars` file.

 List all IAM roles: